AntonMartic/ml-model-for-image-classification/README.md

 This project classifies images of cats and dogs using machine learning.
 It uses a trained model to predict whether an uploaded image contains a cat or a dog.

+You can try the live version of the app [here](https://tnm119-ml.up.railway.app/).

 ## Features

 - Upload an image to classify it as a cat or dog 🐱🐶